SquirrelAssassin/Monoprice_Select_Plus/README.md

+.ini files are for octoprint slicer

+.profile are for cura 3.2.1 (monoprice support said to use this one but really any of the as long as you dont use the gcode any of them ship with)

+below you will note my gcode spits out extra filament ...
+I just want to purge the hotend

 glass bed with thermal tape under it (removed the buildtak crap it came with) micro swiss hot end (removed the brass hot end it came with) .4 nozzele